-Post-Weight Loss Plastic Surgery
+Post-Weight Loss Plastic Surgery Sydney

 After considerable weight loss, there may come a time when your weight is stable but you are troubled by the sagging and excess skin weighing you down.
 Unfortunately, there is no diet, exercise or non-surgical treatment that can reverse permanently stretched or excess skin.
 A combination of reconstructive procedures, such as tummy tucks and breast, arm and thigh lifts may be the answer.

 Cosmetic and reconstructive surgery after weight loss will enable you to leave the unwanted excess tissue and skin behind, so you can leap into a happier, healthier and more active life.
-Post-weight loss surgery can decrease pain and discomfort associated with excess skin while boosting self-esteem, mobility and body contour.
+Post-weight loss surgery can decrease pain and discomfort associated with excess skin while improving mobility and body contour.
 Just like a dress that is too big can be tailored, so too can excess skin, leaving you more confident and feeling better in your body.